-In Outlook 2010, Work Offline is on the Send & Receive ribbon.
-The screenshot shows the default setting of On.
+Work Offline is on the Send & Receive ribbon.
+The screenshot shows the default setting of On (as in Working Online).
 When Outlook is Offline, the button is highlighted and Working Offline is in the status bar on the lower right.

 If your version of Outlook doesn't include a Work Offline command, or you are having problems getting Outlook into offline mode, disconnect from the Internet or disable the network card in the Control Panel, Network.
 Wait a few minutes, longer if the stuck message is really large, then delete it.

 This is one time when patience is a definite virtue - make sure you give Outlook plenty of time to stop processing the message before trying to delete it.
 A very large message may require longer than 5 minutes to stop processing.
 You can close and reopen Outlook after setting it to work offline, if you are in a hurry.